Join the First-Ever

 Summit themes and topics

-Delve into the profound impact of lived experience in psychedelic research and practice.
-Our sessions explore the practical, ethical, and clinical aspects of groundbreaking treatments with MDMA, DMT, Psilocybin, LSD, and Ketamine.
+Delve into the profound impact of lived experience in psychedelic care.
+Our sessions explore the practical, ethical, and clinical aspects of groundbreaking treatments with MDMA, Psilocybin, LSD, Ketamine, 5-MeO-DMT, and Ibogaine.

 🔬